Contact Point Drift

 Also known as: inconsistent contact point, wandering contact point

-Contact point drift describes an inconsistent contact location from swing to swing — sometimes in front, sometimes late, sometimes too close to the body — that produces unpredictable results even with a repeatable swing shape.
+Contact point drift describes an uneven contact location from swing to swing.
+This means sometimes in front, sometimes late, sometimes too close to the body.
+This means that produces hard to predict results even with a repeatable swing shape.

 A repeatable swing means little if the contact point itself is not repeatable.
-Contact point drift happens when a player's footwork and timing vary shot to shot, so the same swing shape meets the ball at a different distance and height each time.
+Contact point drift happens when a player's footwork and timing vary shot to shot.
+As a result, the same swing shape meets the ball at a different distance and height each time.
 One rally ball is struck comfortably out in front, the next is late and cramped, the next is reached for at full extension.
-Because racquet face angle and swing path are both sensitive to contact distance from the body, this drift produces the same visible symptom as a technical flaw — inconsistent depth and direction — even though the underlying swing mechanics are fine.
+Because racquet face angle and swing path are both sensitive to contact distance from the body, this drift produces the same visible symptom as a technical flaw.
+This means uneven depth and direction.
+This means even though the underlying swing mechanics are fine.

 Drift is usually a footwork and court-reading problem rather than an arm problem.
 Players who track the ball late, take an indirect path to the ball, or fail to make small adjustment steps in the final stride before contact end up guessing at their spacing rather than setting it deliberately.
-The fix is almost never "swing more consistently" — it is training the eyes and feet to arrive at a stable, repeatable distance from the ball before the swing ever starts, using small final adjustment steps to fine-tune spacing in the last moment before contact.
+The fix is almost never "swing more reliably".
+It is training the eyes and feet to arrive at a stable, repeatable distance from the ball before the swing ever starts.
+This uses small final adjustment steps to fine-tune spacing in the last moment before contact.

 Example

-A player whose forehand looks identical in slow motion drills but breaks down in rallies often has contact point drift — their footwork, not their swing, is the inconsistent part.
+A player whose forehand looks identical in slow motion drills but breaks down in rallies often has contact point drift.
+This means their footwork, not their swing, is the uneven part.

 Why it matters